 Article IV Section 1: the FULL FAITH AND CREDIT CLAUSE - Each state shall be given autonomy in its law-making, record-keeping, and judicial proceedings, but Congress may prescribe the manner in which laws and pre-judgment decrees are enforced from state to state as well as attempt to ensure uniformity where it would be useful and valuable.
 Overall, this clause is concerned with preserving comity between the states and with civil law, particularly family law (marriage, divorce, adoption, alimony, and child support).
 It sets up a system of extradition that allows the states to enter into extradition agreements with one another, so that sentenced offenders (not pre-judged defendants) can be shipped to each state where there is a conviction.
 The duty to surrender fugitives is not absolute, and cannot be interfered with by habeas corpus.
 An alibi defense is usually sufficient to fight extradition.
 No state can enact laws to operate beyond its dominion, nor run its processes beyond its borders.
 Without extradition, no person can serve time in one state for a sentence rendered in another state.
 It also establishes the humanitarian principle of statute of limitations, set at 5 years in civil law, and varying from 3-5 years in criminal law.
 Although it never lapses on a murder charge, the statute of limitations is tolled, or suspended, in cases of interstate flight from justice.
 Nevertheless, other than with family law, probate, and motor vehicles, this part of the Constitution compels the federal government to tread carefully in setting standards by which the laws and procedures of one state are enforced in another state.
 Most readers are familiar with the famous Dred Scott case, where he become a free man in Illinois, but reverted to his condition of servitude in Missouri.
 The rule is that each state's policy respecting individual rights acquired extraterritorially is not to be interfered with by the federal government.
 The dissenting opinions in the Slaughter House cases offered hope to abolitionists that this clause would establish nationwide recognition of natural rights, but in terms of equal protection, it has been narrowly interpreted to merely mean that no state shall discriminate the citizens of another state in favor of their own, and further, that this only applies to constitutional privileges and immunities, allowing states to do anything else along the lines of a resident-nonresident distinction except engage in hostile discrimination.
 An Alaskan statute, for example, giving hiring preference to residents over nonresidents was struck down by the Court.
 Various state tax schemes which impose specific taxes on nonresidents are also unconstitutional.
 No state is allowed to become a monarchy and must maintain a Republican form of government.

-Article IV Section 3: the DOCTRINE OF EQUAL FOOTING - New states shall be admitted into the Union on the same terms as the original states.
+Article IV Section 3, Clause 1: the DOCTRINE OF EQUAL FOOTING - New states shall be admitted into the Union on the same terms as the original states.
 When a state cedes part of its territory, as with West Virginia out of Virginia or Alabama out of Georgia, the new state being formed enters on an equal footing, regardless of the debt it owes to its state of origin for having paid its independence.
 When new territories are acquired, as with the Northwest Ordinance, any area with a population of 60,000 free inhabitants is eligible to apply as a new state.
 Congress may not exact tribute as a condition for admission, and can only regulate, care, and dispose of any Indian tribes, land, or rules within the state.
 Local laws or ordinances cannot be established in unincorporated areas, only incorporated areas.
 On the other hand, the Constitution is silent on the issue of whether a state can sell its real property to another country or private entity.
 The leading case in this regard is the TVA (Tennessee Valley Authority) where the government owns the electricity, but a private corporation was sold the dam.
 Many scholars regard the doctrine of equal footing as obsolete or unbinding in its practical aspects.

 ARTICLE V: MODE OF AMENDMENT